 The more starts and stops you make during the day, the more of these time-consuming start-up moments you have.
 These moments are non-productive time.
 If you have a daily report to prepare, the start-up moment is probably pretty short compared to that for the report you only do quarterly.
 Still, if you are preparing that report and you get interrupted, you have almost the same length of time for start-up each time.

-Okay, sometimes you have to multitask.
-Your job may be operational like mine.
-So what is better than multitasking?
-Chunking is better.
+OK, sometimes you have to multitask.
+Your job may be operational, so what is better than multitasking?
+Chunking is better for productivity.

 - Start small until you get the feel of it.
 Pick a single task, perhaps your weekly report.